 (For further details, please Google search <glutamine site:www.mercola.com> for articles on this controversy.

 It is important to realise that minor tranquilisers dispensed by doctors will ultimately aggravate the symptoms for which they were prescribed.
 Although drug therapy may have short term benefits in some instances, it is better to experiment with natural nutrients to achieve the same ends without the side effects.

 Related to hypoglycemia is heavy metal intoxication.
 High levels of lead, mercury and cadmium interfere with the enzymes breaking down glucose into energy within the mitochondrion of cells that carry out aerobic respiration and where the Krebs cycle is located.
-Heavy metals are said to replace zinc, a co-enzyme required in about 80 enzymes.
-The result are symptoms that are practically indistinguishable from those of hypoglycemia – fatigue, insomnia and depression, even in the presence of normal blood sugar levels.
+Heavy metals are said to replace zinc, a co-enzyme required in about 300 enzymes (Source).
+The result is symptoms that are practically indistinguishable from those of hypoglycemia – fatigue, insomnia and depression, even in the presence of normal blood sugar levels.
 Dr Samra calls this “Cerebral Hypoglycia”.

 Often this can be prevented in our polluted environment by increasing zinc intake to prevent heavy metals from occupying substrate molecules in enzymes.
 Sunflower seeds, oysters and crustaceans are said to have a high zinc content.
 Foodstuffs containing mercaptan groups or sulphur containing compounds – as in onions, garlic and eggs – have the ability to claw out heavy metals from the body over a period of time.
 The name mercaptan comes from their ability to react with (‘seize’) mercury.
 The amino acid methionine plus vitamin B6 is perhaps the most effective and natural way of detoxifying the body of heavy metals (Chaitow, 1985, 55).